HomeSpan/HomeSpan/docs/Pixels.md

   * returns the resulting new **Color** object
   * example: `Pixel p(5);  p.set(Pixel::CCT(4000,100,3000,6500),8);` sets the color of each pixel in an 8-pixel device (attached to pin 5) to full-intensity 4000K white, given that the color temperatures of the warm-white and cool-white LEDs on the device are 3000K and 6500K, respectively.

-To avoid having to repeatedly specify the color temperatures of the warm-white and cool-white LEDs for any given light strip every time you create a CCT color, the **Pixel** class includes two *member-level* methods that allows you to specify the color temperatures just once for any given device, and then use them to set CCT colors *for that specific device*:
+To avoid having to repeatedly specify the color temperatures of the warm-white and cool-white LEDs for any given light strip every time you create a CCT color, the **Pixel** class includes two *member-level* methods that allow you to specify the color temperatures just once for any given device, and then use them to set any CCT colors *for that specific device*:

 * `Pixel *setTemperatures(float wTemp, float cTemp)`
   *  specifies the warm-white LED (*wTemp*) and cool-white LED (*cTemp) temperatures (in Kelvins) for a particular light strip